bookingactivities/booking-activities/readme.txt

 = Display user's booking list =
-*Make sure the user has bookings and he is logged in, otherwise it will not show anything*
+*Make sure the user has bookings and he / she is logged in, otherwise it will not show anything*

 1. Past this shortcode in any post or page you like: `[bookingactivities_list]`
 2. Go on this post / page frontend, the booking list appears!